Alice Springs: Economy

 Alice Springs began as a service town to the pastoral industry that first came to the region.
 The introduction of the rail line increased its economy.
 Today the town services a region of 546046 km2 and a regional population of 38,749.
-The region includes a number of mining and pastoral communities, the Joint Defence Space Research Facility at Pine Gap and tourist attractions at Uluru-Kata Tjuta National Park, Watarrka National Park and the MacDonnell Ranges.
+The region includes a number of mining and pastoral communities, the Joint Defence Space Research Facility at Pine Gap and tourist attractions at Uluṟu-Kata Tjuṯa National Park, Watarrka National Park and the MacDonnell Ranges.

 The largest employer in Alice Springs is the Northern Territory Government, with 8% of employed people working in government administration, 7% in school education, and 4% in the Alice Springs Hospital.
 The economy of Alice Springs is somewhat reliant on domestic and international tourism, with 4% of its workforce employed providing accommodation.
 Several major tour companies have a base in Alice Springs, as well as numerous local operators offering tours to sites in the region, including Uluru and the MacDonnell Ranges.

 A dispatch centre for the Royal Flying Doctor Service operates here.